derekparker/buggycluster-workshop/README.md

 * Kubectl
 * Kind

-## Talk description

-You are tasked with creating a cloud native application which can run in a container and also be deployed within a kubernetes cluster.

-Easy enough, right?
-Wrong!

-Unfortunately bugs abound and have infected the cluster.
-It is up to you, our intrepid developer to clear out all the bugs and get the application deployed!

 ## Workshop Outline

 This workshop follows a progressive approach.
 We first learn how to debug on the host, and then continue